 The Genteel & Bard tour was the best choice to maximize our time and was all about Savannah’s colorful history.
 Ghost walking tours are among the best ways to learn about the history of the cities we visit.

-This particular tour was full of interesting, funny, sometimes shocking, and gruesome stories about Savannah’s past.
-No ghosts, but great ghost stories, just as our Galveston ghost tour was.
-Our tour guide wore a wireless speaker, and all tour participants were given earbuds.
+This tour was full of interesting, funny, sometimes shocking, and gruesome stories about Savannah’s past.
+There were no ghosts but great ghost stories, just as our Galveston ghost tour was.
+Our tour guide wore a wireless speaker, and all participants were given earbuds.

 One fascinating story we heard was about the graves in Colonial Park Cemetery.
 In the late 1800s, this Cemetery was “resized” to make room for streets, sidewalks, and buildings.
 Much later, in the 1960s, street construction workers discovered human remains.

-A decision was made to leave the remains where they were, and the construction continued.
-On one of the brick sidewalks next to the Colonial Park Cemetery, we noticed each brick had a swirled pattern on it.
-Our tour guide told us these bricks indicate where human remains from the Cemetery are still buried.
+The construction continued, and a decision was made to leave the remains where they were.
+On one of the brick sidewalks next to the Colonial Park Cemetery, we noticed each brick had a swirled pattern.
+Our tour guide told us these bricks indicate where human remains from the Cemetery are buried.

 We were walking on those human remains.
-This Cemetery is kept locked after dark, so we were unable to venture into the Cemetery.
+This Cemetery is kept locked after dark, so we were unable to venture inside.

 Historic Squares

 Savannah has 22 historic squares.
-Each square is a small park that provides a green space mixed in with the historic homes and buildings.
+Each square is a small park that provides green space among the historic homes and buildings.
 These squares have benches, beautiful trees and plants, a fountain, and/or a landmark statue.
 Each one has a particular and often colorful history.
 We only visited a few, so we have plenty to see when we return.

 Wright Square